rjmatthews62/MooCoderPy/README.md

 **Project->Get Verbs (Ctrl+Shift+V)** - Load all the verbs for an object into the verbs window.
     You can double click or hit Enter in the Verbs pane to edit that verb.

+**Project->Get Verbs and Properties** - Load both Verbs and Properties in one operation.

 **Project->Clear Project** - Close all code windows and clear verb list

 **View->Toggle View Ctrl+Shift+T** - Toggle between terminal and previous edit view.